Home > About Parham

 Thanks to Simon for allowing us to use the above photo of the Watering.

 To celebrate the Millennium, Parham produced a publication called Parham Parish Scan.
 The first section of the book looks at Parham's history.
-A copy of the book can be obtained from Framlingham Library, Suffolk.
+A copy of the book can be obtained from Framlingham Library.

 The history of the church can be found in a booklet in St Mary the Virgin Church, Parham.